A stock that deserves closer examination: Applied UV Inc. (AUVI)

-As of Wednesday, Applied UV Inc.’s (NASDAQ:AUVI) stock closed at $1.14, up from $1.01 the previous day.
-While Applied UV Inc. has overperformed by 12.92%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, AUVI fell by -66.27%, with highs and lows ranging from $4.20 to $0.83, whereas the simple moving average fell by -22.34% in the last 200 days.
+Applied UV Inc. (NASDAQ:AUVI) closed Friday at $1.27 per share, up from $1.16 a day earlier.
+While Applied UV Inc. has overperformed by 9.48%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, AUVI fell by -57.09%, with highs and lows ranging from $4.20 to $0.83, whereas the simple moving average fell by -13.17% in the last 200 days.

 Will You Miss Out On This Growth Stock Boom?